- Release Date: Mar 31, 2023

 This book is a sequel to “Daggers in Darkness”.

-Notice 1: The publication date “Dec 31, 2022” is just a placeholder, but is probably somewhat accurate.
+Notice: Publication has been delayed, the publication date “Mar 31, 2023” is just a placeholder, but is probably somewhat accurate.

 To Kier Salmon, longtime close friend and valued advisor.
 Whose help with things in Spanish and about Mexico—she lived there into adulthood—has been very, very helpful with this whole series.
 As well as her general advice to which I have always listened carefully.
 My mother grew up speaking Spanish too (in Lima, Peru), but alas she and my aunt used it as a secret code the children couldn’t understand, and Kier has been invaluable to fill in those lacunae, as well as being a fine editor (and promising writer) in her own right.